-I mentioned that three of us worked on the course together.
+I mentioned that a few of us worked on the course together.
 Whilst we were making the first version of the main course, Ellen was sneakily working on something else she had an idea for – a much shorter course called “What to do when it goes wrong, won’t do what you expect or simply decides to have a sulk”… or just What to do When it Goes Wrong for short.
 And just like the main course, we’ve made sure this is up to date for opening the doors again this year.

 It covers the things that go wrong… and what to do when they happen… including the ever-popular “What to do if (when!) it crashes” as well as how to solve problems with wifi (at home or connecting to wifi in a cafe or hotel) and printer problems… starting with “it just won’t print”…

-And if you join the Windows 10 Made Simple course you’ll get access to this course of Ellen’s completely free as a sort of bonus for giving it a try (whether you pay up front or in instalments).
+And if you join the Windows 10 Made Simple course, you’ll get access to this course completely free as a sort of bonus for giving it a try (whether you pay up front or in instalments).
 This is the only way to get access to this course.